Grand Rounds

 Psychotherapy Supervision.
 Dr. Margo Rivera is the Director of Psychotherapy.
 We have a list of faculty who supervise individual residents in various modalities – CBT, IPT, psychodynamic, etc. Supervision includes assessing a patient’s suitability with the resident as well as reviewing recordings or notes of sessions with the resident regularly.
 If you have expertise in one or more modalities, please contact Dr. Rivera.

 Supervising Research.
 Residents interested in research may choose to be in a stream where multiple projects are possible.
-Residents who don’t necessarily picture an academic career may choose the less research-intensive stream, but still learn critical appraisal skills and do a smaller project.
+Residents who don’t necessarily picture an academic career may choose the general stream, but still learn critical appraisal skills and do a smaller project.
 All residents benefit from guidance and supervisions from individual faculty members as they formulate questions, prepare literature reviews, and organize papers and posters.